-Quinn Emanuel’s Latin America practice group represents clients in disputes in around the world involving parties from, and investments in every Latin American country.
+Quinn Emanuel’s Latin America practice group represents clients in disputes in around the world involving parties from, and investments in, every Latin American country.
 Lawyers from the group have represented individuals, companies and sovereigns in some of the most complex and important disputes in Latin America in recent times, including:

+Many of the matters involved one or more of the foregoing, as well as parallel proceedings in multiple other countries and forums.
 In recent years, we have been involved in many major criminal and civil cases involving Latin America.

 Breadth of Practice